themainframe/hk-texecom/README.md

 * Ensure you have a recent (`>8.0)`) version of Node.
 Recommend obtaining that either using your package manger or as a download from the NodeJS website - [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
 * Install the dependencies with `yarn install` or `npm install` (prefer `yarn`!)

-_Optionally_, if you want to set up `texecom-homekit` as a long-running process that will restart if it dies:
+_Optionally_, if you want to set up `hk-texecom` as a long-running process that will restart if it dies:

 * Install `forever` with `sudo npm install -g forever`
 * Add this line to the desired user's `crontab`: `@reboot NODE_ENV=prod PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin /usr/local/bin/forever start {PATH_TO_TEXECOM_HOMEKIT}/forever.json > /dev/null 2>&1` - **remembering** to replace `{PATH_TO_TEXECOM_HOMEKIT}` with the relevant path to the project.
-* Check `texecom-homekit` has started with `forever list`.
+* Check `hk-texecom` has started with `forever list`.